Extended Integrated Training Posts

 - Mentor-based learning based in the research-active practice.

-During their time with the research team, participating GP Specialty Trainees should gain practical experience of research and be able to demonstrate an understanding of:
+During their time with the research team, participatingdoctors in GP training should gain practical experience of research and be able to demonstrate an understanding of:

 - Process of reviewing suitability of protocol to study team/site.
 Including estimating ability to recruit, filling in expressions of interest.